kaz-utashiro/greple/README.md

 form of `key` or `key=value`, connected by comma.
 These arguments will be passed to the funciton in key => value list.
 Sole key will have the value one.
-Also processing file name is passed with the key of `FILELABEL` constant defined in `main` package.
-Use as `main::FILELABEL` from modules.
-As a result, the option in the next
+Also processing file name is passed with the key of `FILELABEL` constant.
+As a result, the option in the next form:
-form:

     --begin function(key1,key=val2)
     --begin function=key1,key=val2